brannondorsey/PassGAN/README.md

 - [Exploit.in torrent](https://thepiratebay.org/torrent/16016494/exploit.in) (10GB+, 800 million accounts.
 Infamous!)
 - [Hashes.org](https://hashes.org/leaks.php): a shared password recovery site.

+## Results

+I've yet to do an exhaustive analysis of my attempt to reproduce the results from the PassGAN paper.
+However, using the pretrained rockyou model to generate 10⁸ password samples I was able to match 630,347 (23.97%) unique passwords in the test data, using a 80%/20% train/test split.

+In general, I am somewhat surprised (and dissapointed) that the authors of PassGAN referenced [prior work](https://www.usenix.org/system/files/conference/usenixsecurity16/sec16_paper_melicher.pdf) in the ML password generation domain but did not compare their results to that research.
+My initial experience with PassGAN leads me to believe that it would significantly underperform both the RNN and Markov-based approaches mentioned in that paper and I hope that it is not for this reason that the authors have chosen not to compare results.

 ## Attribution and License

 This code is released under an [MIT License](https://github.com/igul222/improved_wgan_training/blob/master/LICENSE).
 You are free to use, modify, distribute, or sell it under those terms.